Miranda Kerr and Evan Spiegel Expecting Baby No. 2

 Miranda Kerr is expecting her second child with Snapchat founder Evan Spiegel.

-The model's rep tells multiple outlets, "Miranda, Evan, Flynn and Hart are looking forward to welcoming the newest member to their family."
+The model's rep tells E!
+News, "Miranda, Evan, Flynn and Hart are looking forward to welcoming the newest member to their family."

 Miranda and Evan are welcoming the little one just ten months after their son Hart Spiegel was born in May.